Fossil‑free bio‑LNG

 Bio‑LNG production routes:

-three paths, one choice
+three paths, one is fossil‑free

 Should we scale fast with greened fossil gas, or invest in a future built on true sustainability and fossil energy independence?
 Understanding the three production routes is essential.